akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 ### How can I import/export Reference entities?

-There is no native import/export for Reference entities, but you can use our API to manage them.
+There is no native import/export for Reference Entities, but you can use our API to manage them.
 Learn about their API format and the endpoints available on our API online documentation:
 [Presentation of the reference entities and their associated standard formats](https://api.akeneo.com/documentation/resources.html#reference-entities)

 # Specific properties of attributes